jiyi27/jiyi27.github.io/content/posts/golang/basics/009-gob-json-encoding.md

 Gobs implements thress important features compared with Google's Protocol Buffers:

 - The type being encoded does't need to be a struct, it can be a map, slice, array etc...
-- Don't need all fields of a type exist when decoding and encoding.
+- Don't need all fields of a type exist when decoding and encoding
 - If the varibale being transmitted has "zero value" for its type, it doesn't need to be transmitted.
-Decoder know its type, it will set its default value automatically.
+Decoder know its type, it will set its default value automatically

 ### 2.3.
 How does gob work - value of encoded gob data is just integer